|

 Imagine, then, cognitively gifted and secularly inclined cells,

-living in a complex organism and having developed their own theory of evolution,
+living in a complex organism and having developed their own theory of the evolution of cell types,

 marveling at the blind workings of chance variation and natural selection that